 White Pine Community Church is an independent, non-denominational church, but we are united with all other evangelical churches in our core beliefs.
 Here are some of the convictions that guide us:

-The Bible is the Word of God to all mankind.
+The Bible is the inspired Word of God and is truth without any mixture of error.
 It was written by human authors who were guided by the Holy Spirit.
 It is the supreme source of truth for Christian beliefs and living.
-The Bible is the inspired Word of God and is true without any mixture of error.

 Human beings are created by God in His image.
 Every person matters to God.
-Although mankind has tremendous potential for good, we are marred by an attitude of disobedience toward God called sin.
+Although mankind has a tremendous potential for good, we are marred by an attitude of disobedience toward God called “sin.”
 This attitude separates people from God and causes them to miss God’s plan for their lives.

 The Church is the body of Christ in the world today.
 The universal church consists of all believers in Jesus Christ at all times and in all places.
 The local church is a body of believers living out the teachings of Jesus.
 The church expresses the Kingdom of God on earth, with Jesus as the head.
 The biblical purposes of the church are worship, evangelism, fellowship, discipleship and ministry to others.